Bikaner–Guwahati Express derailment

-On 13 January 2022, the Bikaner–Guwahati Express train derailed near Domohani, Maynaguri, Jalpaiguri district, West Bengal.
+On 13 January 2022, the Bikaner–Guwahati Express train derailed near Domohani, Maynaguri, Jalpaiguri district, West Bengal (the train was led by WAP-4 electrified locomotive).
 Nine people were killed and 50 people were injured.
 This was the first major train derailment in 2022, and the first in India since the Seemanchal Express derailment in Bihar in February 2019.

 Accident

 On 13 January 2022, at 16:55 IST, 12 of the 18 coaches of the Bikaner–Guwahati Express derailed near Maynaguri in the Jalpaiguri district of West Bengal, India.
 The train was traveling from Bikaner in Rajasthan to Guwahati in Assam.

 An accident relief train with paramedic staff was sent to the site, according to a North East Frontier Railway spokesperson.

 After the derailment, the villagers came forward to help the trapped passengers.
 Emergency services arrived at the scene within a few minutes and the trapped passengers were rescued and were rushed to Jalpaiguri district hospital and Maynaguri rural hospital.
 Passengers in critical condition were sent to North Bengal Medical College and Hospital in Siliguri.

 According to Railway minister, Ashwini Vaishnaw, initial probe of the incident pointed towards a technical glitch in the locomotive of the train.

 A part of the New Jalpaiguri–New Bongaigaon section line was closed due to extensive damage to the tracks.
 The line was opened for operations on 15 January following necessary repairs.